julp/shall/lib/formatters/README.md

 | cssclass | string | "" | if valued to `foo`, ` class="foo"` is added to `<pre>` tag |
 | linestart | int | 1 | the line number for the first line |

-## Plain

-Format tokens in plain text, mostly instended for tests.
-Each token is written on a new line with the form: <token name>: <token value>

 ## Terminal

 Format tokens with ANSI color sequences, for output in a text console